poole/hyde/hydejack/_posts/2016-08-30-social-media-impocalypse.md

 redirect_from: /2016/08/30/social-media-impocalypse/
 ---

+Hydejack v4 adds *a lot* of social media icons and introduces a new default layout.
+It also breaks things, hence a new major release number.

 ## Breaking
 * Structure of `_config.yml` has changed
   * Social media usernames are now located under `author: social: <platform>: <username>`.